Yandex Cloud

 • Enable hashagg All interfaces

-Allows the planner to build a hash table from the result set, even if this is not specified in the query explicitly.
-This setting is effective for frequent unsorted queries to large database tables.
+Allows the planner to build a hash table from the source data, even if it is not explicitly specified in the query.
+This setting is most effective for frequent, unsorted queries on large tables.

 • Enable hashjoin All interfaces

-Allows the scheduler to JOIN tables based on row hash values, even if this is not specified in the query explicitly.
-This setting is effective when handling large amounts of data or when the tables are not sorted by the join columns.
+Allows the planner to perform hash joins (JOIN) on tables, even if it is not explicitly specified in the query.
+This setting is most effective when working with large data volumes or when the tables are not pre-sorted by their join keys.

 • Enable incremental sort All interfaces